-IV.
-Exemptive, No-Action and Interpretive Relief from the Exchange Act 252 certain information, including among other items, the identity, price, and number of share or units (or principal amount) of the security purchased or sold by the customer.
-The confirmation requirement provides basic investor protections by conveying information that allows investors to verify the terms of their transactions; alerting investors to potential conflicts of interest with their broker-dealers; acting as a safeguard against fraud; and providing investors a means to evaluate the costs of their transactions and the quality of their broker-dealer's execution.20 When an authorized participant that is a registered broker-dealer ("Broker-Dealer AP") engages in creation and redemption transactions for its customers, each tender or receipt of a component security as part of a basket is a purchase21 or sale22 of a security, and each purchase or sale requires confirmation pursuant to Exchange Act rule 10b-10.
+Exchange Act rule 10b-10 generally requires a broker or dealer that effects a securities transaction for a customer to send to the customer, at or before the completion of the transaction, a written notification ("confirmation") disclosing certain information, including among other items, the identity, price, and number of share or units (or principal amount) of the security purchased or sold by the customer.
+The confirmation requirement provides basic investor protections by conveying information that allows investors to verify the terms of their transactions; alerting investors to potential conflicts of interest with their broker-dealers; acting as a safeguard against fraud; and providing investors a means to evaluate the costs of their transactions and the quality of their broker-dealer's execution.
+When an authorized participant that is a registered broker-dealer ("Broker-Dealer AP") engages in creation and redemption transactions for its customers, each tender or receipt of a component security as part of a basket is a purchase or sale of a security, and each purchase or sale requires confirmation pursuant to Exchange Act rule 10b-10.

-The Commission is granting an exemption from Exchange Act rule 10b-10 that will allow a broker-dealer that is effecting an in-kind creation or redemption transaction on behalf of a customer to confirm the transaction without providing a contemporaneous statement of the identity, price or number of shares or units (or principal amount) of each component security tendered to or delivered by the ETF, subject to the following conditions:
+The Commission is granting an exemption from Exchange Act rule 10b-10 that will allow a broker-dealer that is effecting an in-kind creation or redemption